Lassa fever

 - Is a social mobilization or health promotion programme in place?

-- Are rumours or is misinformation about Lassa fever spreading in the community?
+- Are there rumours or misinformation about Lassa fever?
+What are the rumours?

 Volunteer actions